 — Wimbledon (@Wimbledon) July 13, 2019

-This shows Serena Williams as she spoke about her second-place finish and congratulated the new champ.
+Serena Williams spoke about her second-place finish and congratulated the new champ.

 — Wimbledon (@Wimbledon) July 13, 2019